Sudet

 Sudet ("Wolves" in English) is a sports club from Kouvola, Finland, playing bandy and association football.
 The club was formed in 1912 and was based firstly in Viipuri (Vyborg), then in Helsinki, before finally moving to Kouvola.

 Sudet formerly played in the Bandyliiga, the top bandy league in Finland, and has become Finnish champions many times.
 As of 2014, the club is the reigning national champion in women's bandy.
 Sudet currently plays football in the Kolmonen (Fourth Division) and their home ground is at the Keskusurheilukenttä, Kouvola.

+Sudet side sport was ice hockey, which was transferred to KooKoo in 1965.